amandaghassaei/stl-parser/README.md

 ## Limitations

 - See limitations listed in [Threejs STLLoader](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/loaders/STLLoader.js).
-If you have a file that is not being parsed correctly please upload it to [issues](https://github.com/amandaghassaei/stl-parser/issues) to it can be added as a test case.
+If you have a file that is not being parsed correctly, please upload it to [Issues](https://github.com/amandaghassaei/stl-parser/issues) to it can be added as a test case.
 Pull requests welcome.

 ## Acknowledgements